-The Trinidad and Tobago Forensic Science Centre (TTFSC) has a staff establishment of thirty (30) permanent and twenty-five (25) contract officer positions, and is headed by a Director.
+The Trinidad and Tobado Forensic Science Centre (TTFSC) has a staff establishment of thirty (30) permanent and twenty-five (25) contract officer positions, and is headed by a Director.
 The Forensic Science services is essentially responsible for the following:

-- 1. identification of:
+- identification of: 1.

-- a) illicit drugs (narcotics, psychotropic) in seized material;
+- illicit drugs (narcotics, psychotropic) in seized material; a)

-- b) fire accelerants;
+- fire accelerants; b)

-- c) explosive residues;

-- d) corrosives;
+- explosive residues; c) d) corrosives;

-- e) fragments of wood and other plant material;
+- e)

-- f) faecal, saliva and other body fluid stains;
+- fragments of wood and other plant material; f) faecal, saliva and other body fluid stains;

-- g) the work of various office machines;
+- the work of various office machines; q)

-- h) devices as firearms or ammunition;
+- devices as firearms or ammunition; h)

-- i) cutting instruments and other tools from examination of tool-mark.

-- 2. identification and grouping/ comparison of:
+- cutting instruments and other tools from examination of tool-mark. identification and grouping/ comparison of:

 - a) blood and bloodstains;

-- b) semen and seminal stains;
+- semen and seminal stains; b)

-- c) various evidential materials (e.g., soil, paint, glass);
+- various evidential materials (e.g., soil, paint, glass); c)

-- d) handwriting and typewriting; and
+- handwriting and typewriting; and d)

 - e) inks, paper, adhesives, etc.

-- 3. examination of
+- 3 examination of

-- a) currency notes;

-- b) firearms, projectiles and cartridge cases to determine weapon used.

-- restoration of erased identification numbers (e.g., chassis and engine numbers of motor vehicles); - 5. identification and quantitation of poisonous substances in human body fluids and viscera) and in food, water and agricultural, pharmaceutical and household products; - 6. determination of alcohol (ethanol) content in blood; - 7. drug screening of blood and urine for narcotics and psychotropic; - 8. hair and fiber identification and comparison; - 9. detection of alterations on documents; - 10. deciphering of indented writing; and - 11. estimation of firing distances in shooting cases.
+- currency notes; a) - firearms, projectiles and cartridge cases to determine weapon used. b) - 4 restoration of erased identification numbers (e.g., chassis and engine numbers of motor vehicles); 5 identification and guantitation of poisonous substances in human body fluids and viscera) and in - food, water and agricultural, pharmaceutical and household products; - 6 determination of alcohol (ethanol) content in blood: - drug screening of blood and urine for narcotics and psychotropic; 7. - 8 hair and fiber identification and comparison: - detection of alterations on documents: 9. - deciphering of indented writing; and 10. - estimation of firing distances in shooting cases.
+11.